A delightful extended period character home in a superb position with the village green and amenities nearby.

 Outside to the front is a gravel driveway providing ample parking and access to the garage, side access and access to the front door.
 The rear garden is a lovely feature of this home with patio, lawn and mature well stocked flower and shrub borders.

 In summary a lovely home in this popular village setting.

-Idyllically situated within easy reach of the centre of the sought after village of Northchapel, This delightful village has a first school, church, 1 public house and a post office/village shop and is surrounded by open countryside.
+Idyllically located in the heart of Northchapel, This delightful village has a first school, church, 1 public house and a post office/village shop and is surrounded by open countryside.
 Northchapel lies approximately 6 miles to the south east of Haslemere which has an excellent range of shops, restaurants and coffee houses.
 The town also benefits from a Waitrose and MandS Foodhall and excellent leisure facilities including The Haslemere Leisure Centre.
 The main line station at Haslemere offers a fast service to London Waterloo in around 49 minutes.
 Chichester City with its excellent shopping and Cathedral and renowned yacht basin is approximately 18 miles distant.
 Guilford is 16 miles north with Surrey University and its popular shopping centres and arts theatres.

 Haslemere’s close proximity to London has made this lovely town hugely popular with commuters – Waterloo is just 49 minutes by train and travelling by car is just as easy with the A3 on our doorstep.

 However, its greatest allure is our beautiful properties; we have more than 100 listed buildings in Haslemere alone making this a commuter town with a strong sense of history.
 You’ll find substantial detached family homes, generous gardens and attractive apartments with amazing views over the beautiful English countryside.
 Haslemere as an area is blessed with excellent state and private schooling, catering for all ages through to sixth form.